netaxis-solutions/apio-core-docs/docs/administration/local_user.md

 ### Login attempts

 The user may consult the 5 last login attempts made on his account whether they were succesful or not.

+### IP Whitelist

+The user may consult and manage his IP whitelist.
+This list is used to restrict the IP addresses from which the user can sign in.
+This is especially useful when the user is an external system (the traffic always come from the same ip network).